fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 // ...
 {% endhighlight %}

-An operator applies a transformation to the stream of observed values.
+An operator transforms the stream of observed values.
 The `scan` operator is like `Array.prototype.reduce`.
 `scan` folds a collection of values into a single value.
-Each time `ticks` produces a new tick, `scan` is re-run and the tick count is recomputed.
+For each new tick in the `ticks` stream, `scan` is re-run and the tick count is recomputed.
 The result can be observed on the new Observable returned by `pipe`.